workflow tools small-min

 Phase Two: The Problem

-At Entera, the internal analysts had one main goal when underwriting a home for sale: Communicate the value of the home as quickly and effectively as possible, so that clients can take swift action (i.e. make an offer on the home).
+Internal analysts have one primary goal when underwriting a property for sale: Communicate the value of the property as quickly and effectively as possible, so that clients can take swift action - i.e. make an offer (or not)

 I attended regular meetings with the project PM and internal analyst team leads to:

-- junior internal analysts who were completing the wizard
+• junior internal analysts who were completing the underwriting

-- analyst team leads who were reviewing that work
+• analyst team leads who were reviewing the junior analysts work

 Design Iterations